Bejasc/drpg-template/README.md

 -   Typescript
 -   Sapphire Framework

+## Commands

+By default, a couple of commands are provided, with several aliases for each

+-   `^ping` ~hails a cab~ duh
+-   `^help` views the custom IDrpgCommandOptions decorator on each object.
+Provide a command name or alias
+-   `^buttontest` embeds and buttons, with a random number generator baked into it as an example

 ## Getting Started

 1. Copy `.env.example` and rename it to `.env` (this will store all your sensitive config info, and will be _ignored_ by Git)